faisalakb/BookStore/README.md

 **_feature-three_**

-- We will create a Math magic single page Website for the visitor eloborating different options
+- We will create a Book Store single page Website for the visitor eloborating different options
 - Choose images, text, icons, fonts.
 - Set up the repository and tools has been done in feature-one, and feature-two